xuanhe95/MelodyHub/README.md

 ```
 npm install
 ```
-4. run it, it succeeded terminal will show "Backend Server running at http://localhost:8080/"
+4. run it, if succeeded terminal will show "Backend Server running at http://localhost:8080/"
 ```
 npm start
 ```